The Chief Operating Team

 Dawn Littlepage completed her master’s degree in 1988 and has had varied employment experiences working with all client populations.
 She has extensive experience as an emergency screener, outpatient therapist, inpatient therapist, psychiatric inpatient admissions coordinator, intake coordinator for a mental health agency and as an emergency services director.
 She also has experience working in substance use treatment and working with children in school settings.
 Dawn’s path also included working as an art therapist in an inpatient setting with adults and in inpatient pediatric oncology.
 In 1995 Dawn joined the Clara Martin Center as Director of the Community Support Program and soon after added the responsibility of Emergency Team Coordinator.
 In 1997 she obtained her license as a mental health counselor.
 In 2000 Dawn left the agency to work in a nursing home providing assessments, training and mental health counselling.
 She returned to CMC in 2005 as Director of Access and Adult Outpatient Programs.
 In 2006 she became the Clinical Director providing clinical oversight of all programs as well as oversight of clinical and legal risk management issues.

-Kristen came to the Clara Martin Center in 2013 as the Hospital Diversion Bed Manager for Chris’s Place, the crisis bed program, before transitioning to overseeing Safe Haven as well.
+Kristen (she/her) came to the Clara Martin Center in 2013 as the Hospital Diversion Bed Manager for Chris’s Place, the crisis bed program, soon after taking on oversight of Safe Haven as well.
 Following several years as Acute Care Coordinator, overseeing Emergency Services, and the two residential programs, Kristen was promoted to her current position as Program Director of Access and Acute Care.
-Kristen completed her Master’s Degree in Social work in 2019 and has a Bachelor’s Degree in Psychology.
-Kristen has been providing mental health services for the past 15 years including much of that time also working to support those with substance use diagnoses.
+Kristen is a Licensed Independent Clinical Social Worker and has a Bachelor’s Degree in Psychology.
+Kristen has been providing mental health services for almost 20 years including much of that time also working to support those with substance use diagnoses.
 In her current role, Kristen oversees the residential programs of Safe Haven, Chris’s Place, and 28 S. Main as well as the Emergency Services and Access teams.
 Kristen’s focus in her work remains person first and person centered, strengths based treatment through the risk management and lethality assessment lens.
-Kristen teaches Adult Mental Health First Aid, serves as the Y/T/MHFA Coordinator for the agency and has passion in decreasing stigma and educating the community in mental health concerns and resources.

 After receiving her BA degree in Psychology from St. Michael’s College, Gretchen Pembroke joined the Clara Martin Center in 1999 as a Case Manager in the Community Support Program.
 She took on a leadership position at the agency when she was named the Community Support Program Team Leader in 2005, a position she held until 2012, when she was named the Director of Adult and Access Services.
 In 2007, Gretchen received her MA degree in Psychology from Vermont College, Union Institute and University and she has since attained her Licensed Clinical Mental Health Counselor (LCMHC) license.
 She remained the Director of Adult Services when the Access Program was merged with Acute Care Services in 2014, and at that time took on the additional leadership and oversight of Primary Care Services integration.